opticdev/optic/website/README.md

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

-This project has a Taskfile. `task -l | grep website` to vire the available tasks.
+This project has a Taskfile.
+Run `task -l | grep website` to view the available tasks.

 ## Installation